NREL/fpeam/README.md

 | state_abbreviation | string | Two-character state name abbreviation |
 | state_fips | string | Two-digit state FIPS code, stored as string |

-## Additional user options

-Each module takes user input parameters from a config file with extension .ini.
-Parameters within these files may be changed directly in the .ini file or via the GUI.
-Most parameters have default values, which are set in the config specification files (.spec file extension) of the same name as the config file.
-Parameters with default values are commented out in the .ini files, which indicates the default values will be used in the FPEAM scenario.
-To change these parameters from their default values, un-comment the line where the parameter is defined and change the default value to the desired value.

 ## FPEAM Output

 Raw output calculated by FPEAM is a data frame containing several identifier columns as well as pollutant names and amounts.
 The columns in this data frame are described in the table below.
-Not every module produces values for every identifier column - MOVES, for instance, does not work with resource subtypes, and Fugitive Dust does not have an activity associated with it - and so some identifier columns may be partially empty.
+Not every module produces values for every identifier column - the MOVES module, for instance, does not involve resource subtypes, and the fugitive dust calculations have no associated activity - and so some identifier columns may be partially empty.
 However, every entry in the output data frame will have a feedstock, region_production, region_destination, tillage_type, module, pollutant and pollutant_amount.

 TABLE: Columns in main FPEAM output